 Guide

-Gmail OAuth2 in PowerShell
+Send Gmail with OAuth2 in PowerShell

+Send Gmail from PowerShell using OAuth2 without writing token-refresh code.
 Google deprecated Gmail basic auth in September 2024 and now requires OAuth2 for all programmatic access.
 The manual flow involves 6 steps: GCP project creation, API enablement, credential generation, consent URL construction, token exchange, and refresh logic.
 This guide covers what's actually happening under the hood and shows how Nylas CLI handles all of it.
 Also covers service accounts vs user OAuth, Workspace admin consent, token rotation, and security best practices.
 Same CLI works with Outlook, Exchange, Yahoo, iCloud, and IMAP.

 How Gmail OAuth2 works (the 6-step flow)